ka215/cdbt/readme.txt

 12. The pages of Viewer, Editor, and Entry Forms can display to frontend by using shortcodes.

 == Changelog ==

+= 1.1.2 =
+* Fixed bug that failed to upload a CSV that is not Excel format.
+* Fixed bug that was failing of setting up plugin options when updated the plugin version.

+= 1.1.1 =
+* Fixed a bug when uninstall the plugin.

 = 1.1.0 =
 * Have been confirmed in the normal operation on the WordPress 4.0